AtlasOfLivingAustralia/data-management/.github/ISSUE_TEMPLATE/20-data-load-new.md

 ---
 name: Data Load - New Data Resource
-about: Steps necessary for new data loads
+about: Steps necessary for completely new data loads
-title: 'Load data : '
+title: 'New Data Load : '
 labels: Data Load
 assignees: ''